MiraiAnime/nyaa-discord-release-bot/README.md

 ### Latest update:

+Yesterday's update was not compatible with arm32 architecture's (like raspberrypi), since the pastebin api I used for some reason wasn't able to just use `requests`.

+I just replaced those cringe imports with literally only two lines of `requests.post`.

+Small note:
++ the pastebin's include the magnet-url and release title to make it easier finding them through search engines.

+Bye.
+___

-#### Archiving and processing whatever the bot picked up:
+### Archiving and processing whatever the bot picked up:

-Since yesterday's Teasing Master-san's BDMV got removed, I decided to make the bot do the following with matches:

-Match -> Downloads torrent-file to disk -> extracts hash and (first) tracker-url -> creates pastebin dumb with magnet-link.

-... pastebin link will be shown in the embed.
+The bot will now download each torrent file from the releases that matched the regex.
+It appends data like title, checksum and the first tracker concluding in a magnet-url.
+That url will be be posted on pastebin made available to the public, since why the fuck not.
+This should give someone the chance to retrieve data even if the release has been deleted/hidden on nyaa.

-This will however require you to create a pastebin account and/to retrieve your API token.
+This will however require you to create a pastebin account to retrieve your API token.

-### !!
-See `.env` documentation below !!
+#### !!!
+See `.env` documentation below !!!

 If you are having problems running, even after installing the new requirements, try to install bencode using this command -> `python -m pip install bencode.py` (including the `.py`-extension)

 ___

+### Blacklists

 Blacklist support using the following command: `.add_blacklist`/`.remove_blacklist`/`.black_list`.